SynTexDZN/homebridge-syntex-webhooks/README.md

 ## SynTex UI
-Control and set up your devices by installing `homebridge-syntex` This plugin is made for plugin management, automation system and device control.
+Control and set up your devices by installing `homebridge-syntex`<br>
+This plugin is made for plugin management, automation system and device control.<br>
 Check out it's GitHub page for more information: https://github.com/SynTexDZN/homebridge-syntex